0 .- MY COMPUTER RELEVANT SETUP

 And what it does not exist is an "add folders menu" from partition, new disk, NFS, NAS, FTP, or whatever.
 (3rd suggestion: add an "add folder" to the menu)

 So I went to the desktop option, that is a nice Gnome Desktop Environment one, but you are not root.
-As the web is copyrighted I let you the link https://support.steampowered.com/kb_article.php?ref=2147-AFZC-2207&l=spanish instead of copy and paste their text.
+As the web is copyrighted I let you the link to have root access https://support.steampowered.com/kb_article.php?ref=2147-AFZC-2207&l=spanish instead of copy and paste their text.
 Even it says spanish at the end of the link, it is in english, there are a lot of translation work to do.

 But I did it my way, I installed one free game that I did not have in order to detect the folder for games, I went to my main distro, and search for it until I found steamapps at